-PROXY STATEMENT FOR 2018 ANNUAL MEETING OF SHAREHOLDERS
+PROXY STATEMENT FOR 2019 ANNUAL MEETING OF SHAREHOLDERS

-This proxy statement contains information regarding the 2018 Annual Meeting of Shareholders (the "Annual Meeting") of TriMas Corporation ("TriMas" or the "Company") to be held at 8:00 a.m.
-Eastern Time on Thursday, May 10, 2018 at TriMas Corporation Headquarters, located at 38505 Woodward Avenue, Suite 200, Bloomfield Hills, Michigan 48304.
-The Company's Board of Directors (the "Board") has fixed the close of business on March 13, 2018 as the record date ("Record Date") for determining the shareholders that are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+This proxy statement contains information regarding the 2019 Annual Meeting of Shareholders (the "Annual Meeting") of TriMas Corporation ("TriMas" or the "Company") to be held at 8:00 a.m.
+Eastern Time on Tuesday, May 14, 2019 at TriMas Corporation Headquarters, located at 38505 Woodward Avenue, Suite 200, Bloomfield Hills, Michigan 48304.
+The Company's Board of Directors (the "Board") has fixed the close of business on March 15, 2019 as the record date ("Record Date") for determining the shareholders that are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
 The Board is soliciting proxies for use at such meeting and at any adjournment or postponement of such meeting.
-The Company first mailed this proxy statement to its shareholders on or about April 2, 2018.
+The Company has made these materials available to shareholders on the internet or, upon request, has delivered printed copies by mail or electronic copies by email.
+This proxy statement, along with the notice of Annual Meeting and form of proxy, was first made available to shareholders on or about April 1, 2019.
 The Company will bear the cost of soliciting proxies.